migueldcdev/idea-board-ts/COMMENTS.md

 - Move types to dev dependecies :white_check_mark:
 - Rename date to timestamp :white_check_mark:
 - Eslint rules, add not default imports :white_check_mark:
-- Implement a form library
+- Implement a form library :white_check_mark:
 - Implement test.each
 - Implement E2E with playwright
 - Implement a custom render with React Test Library
 - Move the heavy lifting to the context(low level components should be as dumb as possible) :white_check_mark:
-- Fix the sorting(remove useEffect add SortOptions type)
+- Fix the sorting(remove useEffect add SortOptions type) ▶️
 - Implement new update notification

 ## Consider